SethRobinson/UGT/bin/readme.txt

 It's a pretty jank translation utility designed to work in two modes:

+Features:

+ * Does optical character recognition (Images to text)
+ * Does text translation (from and to most languages)
+ * Does text to speech (can hear the from or to language)
+ * Can press E to export to a webpage (Useful for language study, for example, using Rikichan on kanji)

+Uses Google's Vision API under the hood for everything.

 Desktop mode - Useful for games running in windows, webpages, or pictures.
 It can be controlled by a gamepad as well.
 Some gamepads (XBOX pads/etc) can be used to initiate a capture, even while using the same pad to play the game.
 (By default, clicking down on the right stick will do it)